Someday or One Day: Ratings and effects

 Film critic Bird praised the drama after watching it.
 She believed that Someday Or One Day was the successor of The World Between Us, with high scores regardless of the aspects in terms of drama structure, overall completeness, and the performance of actors.
 She expressed that the plot was much deeper and wider than she had imagined; initially believing the drama as a whole was quite average and error-free under the accommodation of multiple elements and performance.
 She also praised the use of vocabulary between the two time periods.

-Maple, another film critic, believed that the theme design was very unique which combined fantasy, suspense and romance, instead of two elements were put together, with an ongoing suspense puzzle inside the theme of romance.
+Maple, another film critic, believed that the theme design was unique, as it combined fantasy, suspense and romance, instead of two elements put together, with an ongoing suspense puzzle inside the theme of romance.
 In regards to the actors' performances, he said that Hsu had a good tacit understanding with director Huang since they had previously worked in Attention, Love!
 In addition to his previous breakthrough performance in Nowhere Man, he believed that Hsu not only made a delicate distinction between Zi-wei and Quan-sheng, but also hid the complex memories and emotions in different periods of the character.
 Shih was known for his looks and cheerfulness in Crossover, another Taiwanese show, and Maple believed that his performance in this drama also impressed him, as Jun-jie was introverted and considerate, and that Shih's performance was much more complex compared to his previous works.
 Maple also praised actress Ko as Yu-xuan, and described the character as "a fish out of water".
-However, he believed that she got lightly laborious at the part of playing Yun-ru, but was integral for causing for the trio in high school throughout the drama, though this lead to minor problems.
+However, he believed that she got lightly laborious at the part of playing Yun-ru, but was integral for causing for the trio in high school throughout the drama, though this led to minor problems.
 Overall, Maple praised the drama.

 Drama critic Lin Mei-ling said that Someday Or One Day was second to none in terms of the theme of the story, the structure of the script, narrative method and the actors' performance.
 Lin said that there was no sense of discomfort for performing different ages in the drama, and thought that its success was credited to having a great script and excellent actors.

 Media producer Ke Zhi-Yuan praised both screenwriters Jian and Lin.
 He praised Ko for the interpretation of multiple personalities of two roles, and that Hsu acted with vigor and energy.
 Finally, Ke said that Shih's appearance was pleasing, and it was a surprise and a bright spot in the drama.